 Sometimes, IoT providers have lots of expertise in hardware and the devices they provide but less in cloud and UI development.
 Rollbase enables them to produce a complete solution quickly and with limited resources and expertise in responsive cloud-based web app development as well.
 This gives them the edge to focus their resources on developing devices and controllers instead of applications.

-If you want to learn more, Dr. S. Dharmavasan, Director at Kingslake, will share his experience using Rollbase to build TranSmart, a smart and innovative workforce transport management system with IoT capabilities.
-Register for the webinar today.
+If you want to learn more check out this customer case study webinar from Dr. S. Dharmavasan, Director at Kingslake, who shares his experience using Rollbase to build TranSmart, a smart and innovative workforce transport management system with IoT capabilities.

 Subscribe to get all the news, info and tutorials you need to build better business apps and sites

 You have the right to request deletion of your Personal Information at any time.